 Cuban Oregano - Plectranthus amboinicus.
 A succulent plant native to Africa, the Cuban Oregano has found a welcome home in most of the places that it has visited.
 It is neither from Cuba, nor is it an oregano, but nonetheless has many culinary and medicinal uses.
 Try making a cold infusion of the leaves on a hot day, or use it with black beans, salsa... get creative!
 Perennial, protect from frost.
 Makes a good houseplant in a sunny window.

 Dill – Anethum graveolens.
 Spring and fall.
 Delicate and frilly, be sure to give this taprooted plant a good deep watering when you plant it, and be careful not to disturb the roots.
 Full sun.
-Annual or overwintering annual.
+Annual or overwintering annual that does best in the cool weather of fall, winter and early spring.

 Epazote - Chenopodium ambrosioides.
 Summer.
 A traditional mexican herb for seasoning beans.
 Has the property of aiding the digestion and helping to reduce flatulence.
 Epazote is kind of a weed, so plant it at the edge of the garden and let it reseed itself merrily.